MorrisSimons/autocomplete-support-agent/README.md

-# Auto Complete Component for customer support
+# Auto Complete solution for customer support
 **Remaking this since 20 Aug 2025**

 ### GOAL OF REPO